Truss ‘willing to be unpopular PM’ with measures targeting economic growth

 “So, yes, we do have to take difficult decisions to get our economy right.

-“We have to look at all tax rates.
+“We have to look at our tax rates.
 So corporation tax needs to be competitive with other countries so that we can attract that investment.”

+With Ms Truss anticipating a general election in 2024, she is gambling that benefits will come from potentially unpopular policies such as that on bankers’ bonuses.

+Critics have taken issue with the timing of lifting of the bankers’ cap limiting pay-outs to twice their salaries, with the cap introduced by EU legislation in the wake of the 2008 financial crisis.

 Register for free to continue reading